-Tips, tricks and inspirations for Facebook 3D posts
+Tips, tricks and inspirations for a great Facebook 3D post

-With Facebook introducing interactive posts of 3D objects, your brand communication and private posts can now enter an entirely new dimension.
+Your brand communication or private posts can enter an entirely new dimension with Facebook 3D posts.
 Strike while the iron is hot and use this new technology creatively to get noticed online even more.

-Things to consider when creating a 3D post with VECTARY:
+Things to consider when creating a Facebook 3D post with VECTARY:

 - The max file size is 3MB.
 To reduce the size, you can try to get rid of some objects on the scene or make it low poly.
 You can easily check the number of points (vertices) when 3D modeling in the bottom left corner.
 The recommended number is below 50000 points.